srivatsansureshbabu/gpt2-finetuned-wikipedia/README.md

    Ensure you have the cleaned `.txt` data file ready for fine-tuning.

 2. **Download the Notebook**
-   Download `fineTuningGPT.ipynb` from the repository.
-This notebook handles the fine-tuning and text generation.
+   Download `generateQuestions.ipynb` from the repository.
+This notebook handles the question generation that we feed into our model.

 3. **Open in Google Colab**
-   Upload `cleanedMachineLearningText.txt` and `fineTuningGPT.ipynb` to Google Drive and open `fineTuningGPT.ipynb` in [Google Colab](https://colab.research.google.com/).
+   Upload `cleanedMachineLearningText.txt` and `generateQuestions.ipynb` to Google Drive and open `generateQuestions.ipynb` in [Google Colab](https://colab.research.google.com/).
    - Recommended for free GPU access to speed up fine-tuning.
    - Enable GPU by going to:
      `Runtime` > `Change runtime type` > select `GPU` > Save.